I have a ______ piercing, how do I know what size I need?

 We ship all packages at this time through the U.S. Postal Service (USPS).

 If you are trying to estimate when a package will be delivered, please note the following: Credit card authorization and verification must be received prior to processing.
-Checks and Money Orders must clear before we ship any item.
 USPS deliveries occur Monday through Saturday, excluding holidays.

-All packages can be tracked through USPS.com.
+All packages can be tracked through USPS.com and are shipped first class unless specified as otherwise.
 If you choose to insure your package at checkout, we only charge what the post office insurance rates are.
 These start off at $1.75.
 If you do not insure your package, we cannot send you a replacement if it gets lost in the mail.

-Every once in a while an in-stock piece may actually be out of stock.
-This happens when someone purchases an item either from the website or from one of our shops before the site is updated.
+While we strive to keep track of what we have in stock versus what we offer in our online shop, every once in a while an in-stock piece may actually be out of stock.
+This typically happens when someone purchases an item in shop.
 When this happens we will notify you to see if we can order it for you or if you would prefer a refund.

 What does the order status mean?